Single and multi-resource export to a template in Azure portal

-Select one or more resources by select the checkboxes.
+Select one or more resources by selecting the checkboxes.
 To select all, select the checkbox on the left of Name.
 The Export template menu item only becomes enabled after you've selected at least one resource.

 On the screenshot, only the storage account is selected.